This Instant Pot Apple Butter is what you want to make with all those extra apples this time of year. It’s fast, easy and bursting with flavor.

 You can use it in place of the applesauce in my apple mug cake for a super concentrated apple flavor.
 My friend Carla makes it shine in her apple butter gooey butter cake.

-How to Store Pressure Cooker Apple Butter
+How To Store Pressure Cooker Apple Butter

 After the apple butter has cooled , transfer it to a very clean airtight container or containers and store in the fridge up to 2 weeks, or freeze up to 6 months.
 If freezing, be sure to leave some headspace in the container(s) to allow for expansion.